 03.07 Dispositioning Issues of Concern.

-Since the renewed operating license will not be issued at the time of some portions of this inspection, inspectors can document observations associated with the implementation and/or completion of proposed license conditions, regulatory commitments, TLAAs and AMPswill be evaluated and dispositioned using the guidance in IMCs 0612, and 2516.
+The level of documentation for license renewal inspection activities differs from that used in other inspection activities by allowing the documentation of observations.
+Since the renewed operating license will not be issued at the time of some portions of this inspection, inspectors can document observations associated with the implementation and/or completion of proposed license conditions, regulatory commitments, TLAAs and AMPs.
+These and any other inspection results will be evaluated and dispositioned using the guidance in IMCs 0611, 0612, and 2516.

 71013‑04 Resource Estimates